-- a) Assist the Board in the performance of its oversight responsibility for the financial reporting process, system of internal control, audit process, and monitoring of compliance with applicable laws, rules, and regulations. - b) Provide oversight over the Management's activities in managing investments, credit, market, liquidity, operational, legal and other risks of the Corporation.
-This function includes regular receipt from Management of information on risk exposures and risk management activities. - c) Perform oversight functions over the Corporation's internal and external auditors.
+- c) Perform oversight functions over the Corporation's internal and external auditors.
 It should ensure that the internal and external auditors act independently from each other, and that both auditors are given unrestricted access to all records, properties, and personnel to enable them to perform their respective audit functions. - d) Review the annual internal audit plan to ensure its conformity with the objectives of the Corporation.
-The plan shall include audit scope, resources, and budget necessary to implement it. - e) Prior to the commencement of the audit, discuss with the external auditor the nature, scope, and expenses of the audit, and ensure proper coordination if more than one audit firm is involved in the activity to secure proper coverage and minimize duplication of efforts. - f) Organize an internal audit department and consider the appointment of an independent internal auditor and the terms and conditions of its engagement and removal;
+The plan shall include audit scope, resources, and budget necessary to implement it. - e) Prior to the commencement of the audit, discuss with the external auditor the nature, scope, and expenses of the audit, and ensure proper coordination if more than one audit firm is involved in the activity to secure proper coverage and minimize duplication of efforts. - f) Organize an internal audit department and consider the appointment of an independent internal auditor and the terms and conditions of its engagement and removal; - g) Monitor and evaluate the adequacy and effectiveness of the Corporation's internal control system, including financial reporting control and information technology security;

+- h) Review the reports submitted by the internal and external auditors and regulatory agencies, where applicable, and ensure that Management is taking appropriate measures and corrective actions in a timely manner in addressing control and compliance functions with regulatory agencies. - i) Review the quarterly, half year and annual financial statements before submission to the Board, focusing particularly on:

+П Any changes in accounting policies and practices

+, , , , , , , , , , , , , , , , , , , ,

+Major judgmental areas

+Significant adjustments resulting from the audit

+Going concern assumption

+Compliance with accounting standards

+Compliance with tax, legal and other regulatory

+requirements

-- Monitor and evaluate the adequacy and effectiveness of the Corporation's internal control system, including financial reporting control and information technology security; - h) Review the reports submitted by the internal and external auditors and regulatory agencies, where applicable, and ensure that Management is taking appropriate measures and corrective actions in a timely manner in addressing control and compliance functions with regulatory agencies. - i) Review the quarterly, half year and annual financial statements before submission to the Board, focusing particularly on: - Any changes in accounting policies and practices - Major judgmental areas - Significant adjustments resulting from the audit - Going concern assumption - Compliance with accounting standards - Compliance with tax, legal and other regulatory requirements - j) Be responsible for coordinating, monitoring and facilitating compliance with existing laws, rules and regulations. - k) Evaluate and determine non-audit work, if any, of the external auditor and review periodically the non-audit fees paid to the external auditor, if any, both in relation to their significant to the total annual income of the auditor and the Corporation's overall consultancy expenses.
+- j) Be responsible for coordinating, monitoring and facilitating compliance with existing laws, rules and regulations. - k) Evaluate and determine non-audit work, if any, of the external auditor and review periodically the non-audit fees paid to the external auditor, if any, both in relation to their significant to the total annual income of the auditor and the Corporation's overall consultancy expenses.
 The Committee shall disallow any non-audit work that will conflict with the auditor's duties or may pose a threat to independence.
 The non-audit work, if allowed, should be disclosed in the Corporation's annual report. - Establish and identify the reporting line of the internal auditor to enable him to properly fulfill his duties and responsibilities.
 The internal auditor shall report to the audit committee functionally and to the President/Chief Executive Officer administratively.
 The Committee shall ensure that the internal auditor/s shall have free and full access to all the Corporation's records, properties and personnel relevant to the Internal Audit activity and that the Internal Audit activity should be free from interference in determining the scope of internal auditing examinations, performing work, and communicating results.